The “Essentials”: our line even more accessible

 The goal was to make a piece to wear in a dressy way, in order to contrast with the casual side of the material.

-A subject that requires know-how
+A material that requires know-how

-How to wear a cotton pique shirt?
+How to wear a pique cotton shirt?

-men's pique cotton shirt look
+men's cotton pique shirt look

-casual suit inspiration
+casual costume inspiration

 men's pique shirt look

-military inspiration men's clothing
+military inspired men's clothing

 men's pique cotton shirt